Self

 • "Sunday is for relaxing; I can do the laundry/yard next Saturday."

 • "Boxes and bags that are left on the table or floor will have a date put on them.
-Two days later they will be put away, and a chore will need to be done in order to reclaim them."
+Two days later they will be put away, and a chore will need to be done to reclaim them."

 • "I will wait fifteen minutes.
 If you are not there, I will go on without you unless you have called."